Language-Research-Technology/ldac-profile/profile-text/profile.md

 ### DerivedMaterial

+${rules.DerivedMaterial}

-DerivedMaterial MAY be a down-sampled or excepted video or audio file (see [[example]{.underline}](#paradisec-item)) or MAY be a ContextualEntity referencing a primary text such as a book (see [[example](#primarymaterial-as-a-contextual-entity)[)](#paradisec-item)].
+DerivedMaterial MAY be a down-sampled or edited video or audio file (see [[example]{.underline}](#paradisec-item)) or MAY be a ContextualEntity referencing a primary text such as a book (see [[example](#primarymaterial-as-a-contextual-entity)[)](#paradisec-item)].